pslib-cz/2019l4web-typography-css-library-StastkaJan/README.md

 ### Instalation
 1. Download typography.css
 2. Link it to your page
-3. Complete - all included HTML elements are now edited
+3. Completed - all included HTML elements are now edited

 ### Usage
 You don't have to do anything.